brandenbbb/uwhd/README.md

 # uwhd

-APRIL 20:
-    kinect(1) = host kinect
-    kinect(0) = guest kinect
-    removed diagnostics mode
-    h key on keyboard hides host mode GUI

-APRIL 19:
-    xbox 360 USB gamepad controls now working if USE_GAMEPAD enabled.
-FPS style controls also...be sure to compile as release as the framerate performance drastically increases

 SWITCH MODES
     in ofApp.h, comment out any of the following to enable various modes / or for debugging